 If you have not already obtained a visa (this might be the case if you are coming Glasgow for one semester exchange/study abroad, or for a summer school or short period of research), you must not use the eGates because they will not grant you the correct immigration permission for study in the UK (they are only suitable for standard visitors/tourists).
 You must ensure that you see a Border Force Officer in person and present your unconditional offer letter and any other relevant documents so that they can give you permission to enter the UK as a Short-term Student.

-Please be aware that if you already had a visa prior to travlling and use the eGates, you won't receive any stamp in your passport and you will need to give us a copy of your flight details (boarding pass or e-ticket) when you complete Visa Registration.
+If you already have a visa prior to travlling, you are free to use the eGates if you wish.
+However, remember that you won't receive any stamp in your passport and you will need to keep your boarding pass (showing your date of travel to the UK) to present to us when you complete Visa Registration.

 For more information on e-gates, see International Student Support's webpages.